 Leave out the overly technical language

 There’s nothing wrong with being passionate about the subjects you write about.
 With that said, such passion typically comes as the result of years or decades spent learning about a subject.
 Unfortunately, most members of your audience don’t love the subject you’re writing about quite as much as you do.

 You won’t risk losing your audience’s attention if you avoid overly technical language.
 Replace any jargon with words that are easy for a general audience to understand.
 Or, explain the terms clearly, if you need to include anything technical.

 So, how do you know when something might be too complex and fall under the category of overly technical?
 Ask yourself this question: If you mentioned this topic to the first person you saw on the street, would they understand it?

 If they wouldn’t understand it, it’s an overly technical topic.
 Either use another, simpler word or throw in an explanation of a topic that’s easy for the average person to understand.

-Do you need help coming up with content year-round?
+Do you need help coming up with evergreen articles?
 Make things easy on yourself.
 Hire a digital marketing agency specializing in creating great evergreen content.
 Content Marketing Life creates professional, long-lasting evergreen posts that search engines and your readers will love.

 Alex Eagleton is a copywriter and digital marketer passionate about helping companies connect with customers.
 Throughout the past decade, he’s worked with companies including Referral Rock, Connecteam, and Ramsey Solutions.
 He’s a versatile writer who understands how to align with companies, truly matching their voices and tones.